 Here’s what you should look for:

-- Shared Purpose: Teams have shared goals, and whenever everyone is clear on what the goal is, it makes it more likely that they will successfully achieve it.
+- Shared Purpose: Teams have shared goals, and whenever everyone is clear on the goal, it makes it more likely that they will successfully achieve it.

 - Openness and Trust: Team members need to feel safe to share ideas and information without fear of embarrassment or punishment.